WallarooLabs/blog.wallaroolabs.com/content/post/spinning-up-a-wallaroo-cluster-is-easy.md

 ## The numbers!

-As a reminder, let's take a look at the numbers we obtained by running ourclassifier on a single `c5.4xlarge` instance in AWS:
+As a reminder, let's take a look at the numbers we obtained by running our classifier on a single `c5.4xlarge` instance in AWS:

 #### Single-machine running times (no provisioning)